-Overall, the interesting thing is that both people who defied the experimenter, as well as those who obeyed him to the end, knew that continuing to administer shocks was the wrong thing to do.
+Overall, the interesting thing is that both people who defied the experimenter and those who obeyed him to the end knew that continuing to administer shocks was the wrong thing to do.
 But while some of them kept going, others decided to stop:

 I think he’s trying to communicate, he’s knocking. . . .
 Well it’s not fair to shock the guy . . . these are terrific volts.
 I don’t think this is very humane. . . .
 Oh, I can’t go on with this; no, this isn’t right.
 It’s a hell of an experiment.
 The guy is suffering in there.
 No, I don’t want to go on.
 This is crazy.
 [Subject refused to administer more shocks.]